Microsoft Open Business Licensing

 Licensing a regular Microsoft program such as Microsoft Office is straightforward.
 You need one license for each person or computer.
 After you purchase the licenses, register and create an account with Microsoft Licensing Center to download the media.

-Your small business needs 15 copies of Office 2007 Enterprise and 5 copies of Office 2007 Small Business.
-You decide to buy all 20 licenses with Software Assurance.
+Your business needs 15 copies of Office 365 Plan E3 and 5 copies of Office 365 Pro Plus.
 Here’s what you need:

 Licensing a Microsoft Server Product